Skip to content

 πŸ”„ Four-Layer Detection System Advanced

 ⚑ Layer Priority: Layer 1 (Regime Classification) is the most critical filter.
-If Layer 1 fails, the signal is rejected regardless of other layers.
-Think of it as a sequential gating system: Regime β†’ Distance β†’ Momentum β†’ Confirmation.
+If Layer 1 fails, the event is rejected regardless of other layers.
+All 4 layers must confirm for event to fire.

 Technical Methodology: